Last updated on June 30th, 2019

 But most importantly, I want to know where you are now and where you want to be in regards to self-employed, business owner or investor and I what to know that you have the drive and determination to learn the skill sets you need to achieve your goal.

 Any skill can be learned including those all so important skills that many people mistake for personalities or gifts such as leadership, vision, strategy and execution.

 In this episode, Pamela and I have a little fun with the buzzwords and discuss the levels of entrepreneurship.
 Understanding where you are in the levels of entrepreneurship will do more to help you plan your growth, develop a business that you love and stop comparing your “success” to an entirely different type of entrepreneur than any of the buzzwords or personality types every could dream of doing.

-Follow along and let us know what level you are at and what level you want to be at.
-And don't be surprised to discover that you are a hybrid caught in between the levels.
-The majority of people I work with every day want to be business owners but can't completely let go of that "doer" in them and move completely into the business owner role.
+Follow along and let us know what level you are at and what level you want to attain.
+And don’t be surprised to discover that you are a hybrid caught in between the levels.
+The majority of people I work with every day want to be business owners but can’t completely let go of that “doer” in them and move completely into the business owner role.